 St Helen’s Farm delivered us an amazing hamper of products, most of which I’d seen in shops and all of which I’d never tried before.
-Three large tubs of yogurt, four individual size dessert yogurts, two different cheeses, butter and three cartons of milk – All accompanied by a cuddly goat and two china mugs!
+Three large tubs of yogurt, four individual size dessert yogurts, two different cheeses, butter and three cartons of full fat goats milk – All accompanied by a cuddly goat and two china mugs!
 Such a lovely delivery that I couldn’t wait to start using the products.

 I thought I’d start by trying the milk on it’s own, so had a glass of milk, followed by a cup of tea with goats’ milk and also had the goats’ milk on cereal.
 My first impressions were good – It tasted to me pretty much the same as cows’ milk although it didn’t seem as thick as cows’ milk.
 Over the course of a couple of weeks of trying the products I got used to the goats’ milk taste and could tell the difference – Goats’ milk does have a distinct flavour but it’s not unpleasant, just different to cows’ milk.

 I investigated the recipes on the St Helen’s farm website and decided to make the one thing that I knew I could make with dairy products – Cheesecake!
-I bought the couple of extra ingredients I needed and made both a Cheesecake Tart with Orange Sauce and a Baked Lemon Cheesecake – Hubby and his sweet tooth were in their element!
+I bought the couple of extra ingredients I needed and made both a Cheesecake Tart with Orange Sauce and a Baked Lemon Cheesecake – Dave and his sweet tooth were in their element!
 Both desserts were lovely and definitely something I’d make again.

 We’ve really enjoyed using goats milk in our diet and will definitely be indulging in St Helen’s Farm goats’ milk products in the future – Especially the yogurts!